sarasvatI the devI and the sarasvatI the nadI

 Here G-H is for Ghaggar-Hakra, i.e. sarasvatI; the black symbols are high sedimentation rates, the white symbols are low sedimentation rates and the grey symbols are sand dunes.
 In panel B, the grey line is westerly precipitation while the black line is monsoon precipitation (from legend to Fig. 4 of Giosan et al).

-A study of the crop pattern shows that during the Early and Mature Harappan phases the most cultivated crop was barley (yava), where is in the post-urban phase the most cultivated crop was rice (vR^ihi), with a clear decline of barley.
+A study of the crop pattern shows that during the Early and Mature Harappan phases the most cultivated crop was barley (yava), whereas in the post-urban phase the most cultivated crop was rice (vR^ihi), with a clear decline of barley.
 Similarly, dAl (lentil) cultivation greatly increased in the post-urban period, suggesting that common Indian staple of dAl and rice became the mainstay around this period.This shift is marked by the increasing movement of settlements towards the ga~ngA system, where they were not affected by the aridification of the west.
 This shift is interesting because in the earlier Vedic texts like the R^igveda rice is very infrequently mentioned, but barley is frequently mentioned.
 In the later ritual formalization of the brAhmaNa period rice offerings become very important (odana).
 This again suggests that at least part of the brAhmaNa material corresponds to the time of the post-urban phase of the Harappan civilization.

 This then leads to the question as to whether the early saMhitA texts correspond to the mature Harappan period and is there a knowledge of a full-flowing sarasvatI in them?